 - Various services: your hosting/domain costs, invoicing platform, social media spending, add-ons related to your profession, other subscriptions

 Make a list of these expenses and you’ll get the amount you invest in your business, month in – month out.
-The monthly amount you’ll get is where upon you’ll calculate your freelance rate baseline.
-This baseline essentially is your monthly expenses plus a safety cushion, for cases where you need to spend more for equipment or subscribe to a seminar.
+The monthly amount you’ll get is whereupon you’ll calculate your freelance rate baseline.
+This baseline is essentially your monthly expenses plus a safety cushion.
+For example, for when you need to get new equipment or subscribe to a seminar.

 Then, you get the baseline for your freelance rates and add a percentage for your profit, on top of that.
-But, this applies to a monthly retainer, as you can understand.
-So let’s break down the two, most popular freelance rates, hourly and monthly.
+This applies best to a monthly retainer, as you can understand.
+So let’s break down the two most popular freelance rates, hourly and monthly.

-Although above we stated how to calculate how much do you want charge for your freelance work per hour, then you should compare online for other hourly rates.
-There is no average freelance hourly fee and the demand for your craft, needs to be taken into consideration as well, when calculating your freelance rates per hour!
-If you’re a copywriter, chances are there are hundreds of thousands out there doing the same thing, better than you, so keep your hourly rate within a reasonable range.
+We have already explained how to calculate where to set for your freelance rate per hour.
+For that, you should also search online for other freelancer hourly rates.
+The rates differ according to your field.
+Freelance graphic designers, social media managers, web developers, and bloggers don’t all charge the same.
+The average freelance hourly fee depends on the demand for your craft!
+Which you need to keep in mind before setting your hourly rate.
+If you’re a copywriter, chances are there are thousands out there doing the same thing.
+So keep your hourly rate within a reasonable range.
 This way, you will be able to offer quality work and earn a decent living at the same time.
-Moreover, there are different rates according to your field freelance graphic designer, social media manager, web developer or a blogger.

-Clients are familiar with the concept of hourly rates and if you can easily prove the hours spent on a project, you are safe.
+Clients are familiar with the concept of hourly rates.
+It is the most common pricing model for freelance services.
+Plus, if you can easily prove the hours spent on a project, you are safe.
 There are plenty of time-tracking programs out there to choose from.
-Additionally, rates per hour are easy to negotiate and in the case where a project is highly time-sensitive, you can always pre-define a “rush” rate, higher than your normal hourly charge.
+Additionally, rates per hour are easy to negotiate.
+When a project is time-sensitive, you can always pre-define a “rush” rate, higher than your normal hourly charge.

 Freelance pricing per hour also enables you to be flexible when the client is a scope-creep.
-In simple words, whenever your customers demand a change in the project’s scope, they are going to pay you for the extra hours you’ll spend to adjust the outcome, or start from scratch.
+In simple words, whenever your customers demand a change in the project’s scope, they are going to pay you for the extra hours you’ll spend to adjust the outcome.
 Anyhow, hourly rates are clear on what your time’s worth and will give you a very good estimate on how long it takes you to complete projects with similar scopes.
 This way, you’ll adjust them per case so you can organize your program and take up more clients at the same time.

 Last but not least, freelance rates per hour penalize you if you’re fast.
 Being fast while not jeopardizing quality should be a well-paid attribute of yours, not the other way around!
-Plus, finishing a project quickly means that the customer paid less than they would have paid if they’ve chosen another professional, who is slower and less good than you.
-So, why earn less for an amazing website, that would’ve been easily charged for more and be happily paid by the client?
+Plus, finishing a project quickly means that the customer paid less than they would have paid if they had chosen another professional.
+One that is slower and less good than you.
+So, why earn less for an amazing website that could have been easily charged for more and be happily paid by the client?

-Make sure to draft a contract, clearly stating your freelance rates per hour and have the clients sign it, every time you take on a new one.
+Make sure to draft a contract, clearly stating your freelance rates per hour and have the clients sign it.
 This will be legally binding for both sides, should anything occur down the line.

-Let’s now examine what is a monthly retainer payment model and what's the purpose of choosing this type of fee.
+Let’s now examine what a monthly retainer payment model is and the purpose of choosing this type of fee.
 This model of freelance pricing is widely used by more experienced and established professionals.
 The freelance monthly retainer is a type of contract where the client pays you on a recurring basis (monthly), in advance.
-Work related issues, scope and timeline are decided later.
+Work-related issues, scope, and timeline are decided later.
 Basically, your client pays you a fixed amount of money, regardless whether you actually work for them during the month or not.

 Freelance monthly retainers can be really good for both sides, but can go sideways for many reasons.
-Once again, there is no standard average monthly retainer fee, but after you agree upon it with your client, sign at least a basic retainer contract, where you state what projects are included on your retainer price.
-Keep it simple and the payment terms clear.
-In order to determine if the monthly retainer is suitable for you, take a look at the pros and cons of such agreements!
+Once again, there is no standard average monthly retainer fee.
+After you agree upon it with your client, sign a retainer freelance contract, stating what projects are included on your retainer price.
+Keep it simple, and the payment terms clear.
+To determine if the monthly retainer is suitable for you, take a look at the pros and cons!

 Monthly retainers are synonymous with steady pay; cash that will flow into your freelancing business no matter what.
-Provided that your clients are punctual and business is good, you got a certain income to cover bills and be on top of your obligations, even in months when your operating expenses are high or other projects don’t appear on the horizon.
+Provided that your clients are punctual and business is good, you have a certain income to cover bills and be on top of your obligations.
+Even in months when your operating expenses are high or other projects don’t appear on the horizon.

-You get to feel somewhat safe, like an employee does, but you also remain your own boss.
+You get to feel somewhat safe as an employee does, but you also remain your own boss.

-Α really important advantage when working on a monthly retainer, is that clients love them too.
-This is especially true for clients that honour their agreements and prefer to hire someone as a business partner rather than just another freelancer they can outsource their overhead to.
+Α really important advantage when working on a monthly retainer is that clients love them too.
+This is especially true for clients that honor their agreements and prefer to hire someone as a business partner rather than just another freelancer they can outsource their overhead to.

-While being on a retainer seems to be safe for both sides, it entails some disadvantages that you need to take into account before signing a contract.
+While being on a freelance retainer contract seems to be safe for both sides, it entails some disadvantages that you need to take into account.
 First, the retainer implies that you provide your services on demand or whenever the client needs you to do something (if you don’t want to lose their business).

 When you decided to become a freelancer, not having someone to boss you around was the number one reason to do that; so you understand how things can be frustrating for you on a monthly retainer.

-Surely, both options have positive and negative sides.
-Most freelancers resort to the hourly rates because they haven’t figured out their pricing completely, which is not a good enough reason to choose it.
-Try to imagine yourself in each of these circumstances and decide which one suits best to your industry and personality.
+So there is not just one pricing model for freelance services.
+Both options we’ve discussed have positive and negative sides.
+Most freelancers resort to the hourly rates because they haven’t figured out their pricing completely.
+This is not a good enough reason to choose it though.
+Try to imagine yourself in each of these circumstances and decide which one suits best for your industry and personality.
 On the other hand, monthly retainers are somehow restricting and inflexible.

-However, no matter what you choose, remember you are the boss and you can adjust or mix your pricing for better results.
+No matter what you choose, you can always adjust or mix your pricing for better results.
 If you find out your pricing model isn’t working well for your income, examine alternatives to keep your business growing.
-Don’t forget, ιt could not be fixed, you can charge some services on retainer and some others on an hourly base, making sure you get paid based on the value of your work and time!
+Don’t forget, it doesn’t have to be fixed.
+You can charge some services on retainer and some others on an hourly base.
+This will ensure you get paid based on the value of your work and time!